Extending fibre nonlinear interference power modelling to account for general dual-polarisation 4D modulation formats: Model assumptions

 \subsection{Dual-polarisation 4D vs. PM-2D formats}

 The model presented in this document allows the prediction of the NLI for generic 4D real modulation formats.
 A 4D format is defined as a set

 where $a_x$ and $a_y$ are the symbols modulated on two orthogonal polarisation states $x$ and $y$, respectively, and $M$ is the modulation cardinality.
 It can be seen that the elements in $\mathcal{A}$ are 2D vectors in $\mathbb{C}$ as opposed to 4D.
-This is only due to baseband-equivalent representation of signals used throughout this paper, whilst it is common to refer to a modulation format dimensionality based on the real signal dimensions, which justifies the 4D format label.
+This is only due the to baseband-equivalent representation of signals used throughout this paper, while it is common to refer to a modulation format dimensionality based on the real signal dimensions, which justifies the 4D format label.

-Two important particular cases of the formats in \eqref{eq:4Dsymbols} are: i) the so-called polarisation-multiplexed 2D (PM-2D) modulation formats, which are characterised by $\mathcal{A}=\mathcal{X}^2$, $\mathcal{X}\in\mathbb{C}$ where $\mathcal{X}$ represents the 2D component constellation; ii) polarization-hybrid 2D modulation formats characterized by $\mathcal{A}=\mathcal{X}\times\mathcal{Y}$, with $\mathcal{X},\mathcal{Y}\in\mathbb{C}$, $\mathcal{X}\neq\mathcal{Y}$, where $\mathcal{X}$ and $\mathcal{Y}$ are two distinct component 2D formats in $x$ and $y$ polarisation, respectively.
+Two important particular cases of the formats in \eqref{eq:4Dsymbols} are: i) the so-called polarisation-multiplexed 2D (PM-2D) modulation formats, which are characterised by $\mathcal{A}=\mathcal{X}^2$, $\mathcal{X}\in\mathbb{C}$ where $\mathcal{X}$ represents the 2D component constellation; ii) polarisation-hybrid 2D modulation formats characterized by $\mathcal{A}=\mathcal{X}\times\mathcal{Y}$, with $\mathcal{X},\mathcal{Y}\in\mathbb{C}$, $\mathcal{X}\neq\mathcal{Y}$, where $\mathcal{X}$ and $\mathcal{Y}$ are two distinct component 2D formats in $x$ and $y$ polarisation, respectively.
 PM-2D formats are the most common ones in optical communications due to their generation's simplicity.
-Both PM-2D and polarization-hybrid 2D formats are often analysed in terms of their 2D polarization components.
-This is due to the fact that $\mathcal{A}$ can be factorised in two component formats.
+Both PM-2D and polarisation-hybrid 2D formats are often analysed in terms of their 2D polarisation components.
+This is because $\mathcal{A}$ can be factorised in two-component formats.
 If the generic transmitted constellation point is regarded as a random variable, in a conventional PM-2D format the two polarisation components are statistically independent.
 In the remainder of this paper, no specific assumption on either the geometry or the statistic of the transmitted 4D symbols will be made, except the zero-mean feature $\mathbb{E}\{\boldsymbol{a}^{(i)}\}=\textbf{0}.$